 Follow the steps to growing tangerines in pots, and enjoy the taste of Tangerines.

 Tangerine trees flourish in zones 8b through 11 in general.
 These plants are colder resilient than many other citrus trees, but they rarely survive a harsh freeze and must be protected in the winter in frost-prone areas.

 If you want to grow in a container, the first step is to choose the right one.

 You'll need a container that allows the tree to grow and expand freely.
-Citrus trees don't mind being little pot restricted in general, but their roots require room to grow and extend.
+Citrus trees don't mind being a little pot restricted, but their roots require room to grow and extend.

 Don't go crazy and buy the biggest pot in the store.
-It should be two to four inches bigger in diameter and depth than the nursery container it came in.
+It should be two to four inches bigger in diameter and depth than the nursery container.
 As it grows larger, you can re-pot it.

-Place the tangerine plant in its nursery container at the same height as it was before (you might need to put some potting soil in the base of the pot to raise it up a bit).
+Place the tangerine plant in its nursery container at the same height as before (you might need to put some potting soil in the pot's base to raise it a bit).